KunalBamane57/KunalBamane57/README.md

 # 💫 About Me:
-I'm a software developer<br> I’m currently Pursuing BTech From IIIT Jabalpur<br>All of my projects are available at [Github Profile]<br>How to reach me Kunal1234.bamane@gmail.com
+I'm a software developer<br> Currently Pursuing BTech From IIIT Jabalpur<br>All of my projects are available at [Github Profile]<br>How to reach me Kunal1234.bamane@gmail.com

 ## 🌐 Socials: